 Over the past several months, I’ve found myself aching to write about writing.
 Other than New York, my family and friends, and my various vices, writing is the only thing I really, truly love.
 So going forward, I’ll be blogging about two things—New York City, and writing.
 The two go together very well, seeing as New York is the publishing capital of America and arguably the world.
 And no city has been written about more than NYC, for good reason.

 I’ve been writing for as long as I can remember—since before I knew how.
 I made up stories all the time as a kid, and when I got too old to play pretend without it being weird, I started spending most of my free time daydreaming.
 I then decided that if I was going to live my life in my head, I should get it down on paper and try to make a career out of it.
 After lots of creative writing classes at NYU, I started freelancing, ghostwriting, and am currently editing my first novel.
 I certainly don’t know everything about writing, but here’s my two cents.
-Things that I’ve learned and found helpful as far as writing fiction—
+To start off in a new direction with One Human Alien—here are some things that I’ve learned and found helpful as far as writing fiction—

 Write what you know, and be ridiculously detailed about it.